Written by Rachael Kraft (Updated 4/4/2023)

 So recently, when a customer asked Brad Heath, our head designer and founder, to build a Straight Load Horse Trailer with Living Quarters, he decided to draw the line.
 This is not a style of trailer we recommend because it is simply too long to haul and maneuver.

-But don’t worry, we’ll provide an easy solution for those of you who are craving their own horse palace-on-wheels.
+But don’t worry, we’ll provide an easy solution for those of you who are craving your own horse palace-on-wheels.
 It’s a solution that gives you MORE living space and a much shorter overall wheelbase!

-When our recent customer asked for a straight load trailer with living quarters, he was hoping for the perfect family retreat.
-Two straight load horse stalls in the rear of the trailer would butt up against a living quarters complete with bathroom, kitchen, and sleeping area.
+When our recent customer asked for a straight-load trailer with living quarters, he was hoping for the perfect family retreat.
+Two straight-load horse stalls in the rear of the trailer would butt up against living quarters complete with a bathroom, kitchen, and sleeping area.